elessarrr/ports_digital_twin/planning/presentation_21Sep/presentation_slides_walkthrough_v13.1(23 Oct 2025).md

 **Script:**
 [Live demonstration of the dashboard, highlighting:]

-"Here you can see vessel positions and movements around Hong Kong Port, processed from publicly available Marine Department data that updates every 20 minutes.
-The system tracks arrival patterns and berth utilization.
+"Here you can see vessel positions at Hong Kong Port, processed from publicly available Marine Department data that updates every 36 hours.

+The scenario simulation feature allows testing different operational strategies—for example, what happens if we prioritize larger vessels or adjust berth allocation algorithms?
+This is where the digital twin becomes a decision support tool, not just a monitoring system.

 The predictive models identify vessels that may experience delays based on current traffic patterns and historical data.
 Port operators could use this information to proactively adjust berth assignments and optimize vessel scheduling.

-The scenario simulation feature allows testing different operational strategies—for example, what happens if we prioritize larger vessels or adjust berth allocation algorithms?
-This is where the digital twin becomes a decision support tool, not just a monitoring system."
+"

 **Design Notes:**
 - Ensure backup screenshots are ready and easily accessible